Tordx/Digital-Receptionist/README.md

 ## Start Coding

-Make sure you are running the Emulator with SDKVersion 29, preferably Pixel C.
+Make sure you are running the Emulator with SDKVersion 29, preferably Pixel C, if not your tablet device would do the work(android 7.0 up)

 Run your code using the same [PowerShell]() by running this command: